Vistry Group

-Vistry Group, formerly Bovis Homes Group, is a British house-building company based in Kings Hill, England.
+Vistry Group, formerly Bovis Homes Group, is a British home construction company based in Kings Hill, England.
+Bovis Homes completed a deal to acquire Galliford Try's housing arm in January 2020, renaming the combined business Vistry.
 It is listed on the London Stock Exchange and is a constituent of the FTSE 250 Index.
+It is one of the biggest housebuilders in the UK.

+Vistry issued three profit warnings in late 2024, and was removed from the FTSE 100 share index.

 History

 Vistry Group was the result of a 2019 merger of Bovis Homes and Galliford Try's housing businesses.